 - Radio frequency technology is not used by smartphones and without a central hub to connect the RF devices to the internet, the devices cannot be connected

-Radio frequency communication protocol is useful for large deployments such as hotels where high quantity of devices are required to be centrally and locally managed.
+Radio frequency communication protocol is useful for large deployments such as hotels where a high quantity of devices are required to be centrally and locally managed.
 However, in the near future, the technology might become increasingly outdated and be replaced by Bluetooth mesh networks.

 Radio frequency identification (RFID) is the wireless use of electromagnetic fields to identify objects.
-Usually you would install an active reader, or reading tags that contain a stored information mostly authentication replies.
+Usually, you would install an active reader, or reading tags that contain a stored information mostly authentication replies.
 Experts call that an Active Reader Passive Tag (ARPT) system.
-Short range RFID is about 10cm, but long range can go up to 200m.
+Short-range RFID is about 10cm, but long-range can go up to 200m.
 What many do not know is that Léon Theremin invented the RFID as an espionage tool for the Soviet Union in 1945.

 An Active Reader Active Tag (ARAT) system uses active tags awoken with an interrogator signal from the active reader.
 Bands RFID runs on: 120–150 kHz (10cm), 3.56 MHz (10cm-1m), 433 MHz (1-100m), 865-868 MHz (Europe), 902-928 MHz (North America) (1-12m).

 - Tags need to be present as identifier and be handed over before